aeternity/aesophia/docs/sophia_stdlib.md

 Returns the hash of the contract's bytecode (or `None` if it is nonexistent or deployed before FATE2).
 The type `'c` must be instantiated with a contract.
-The charged gas is affine to the size of the serialized bytecode.
+The charged gas is affine to the size of the serialized bytecode of the deployed contract.

 #### create